 3. Move to the inner surfaces or the upper and lower teeth, holding the brush at a 45 degree angle to the teeth, brushing up and away from the gums.

 Continue to use the same motion as before, spending 1-2 seconds on each tooth.

 4. Focus on the chewing surfaces of the teeth, holding the brush flat and moving back and forth along these surfaces.

 5. To clean behind the front teeth, tilt the brush vertically and use an up and down stroke motion with the tip of the brush.

 6. Brush your tongue in a back-to-front sweeping motion to remove food particles and help remove food particles and odor-causing bacteria to freshen your breath.
 A quick brush of the inside of the cheeks is advised too.

-7. Spit out excess remaining toothpaste and if desired rinse mouth with water.
+7. Spit out excess remaining toothpaste.

 In total spend 30 seconds on each of the 4 sections of the mouth, taking each clean to 2 minutes.